BMW 2 Series Coupe review

 The 2 Series Coupe uses a shortened version of the underpinnings used for the BMW 3 Series saloon and 4 Series Coupe, which is hardly a bad place to start – both are at the top of their class.
 It also means BMW has stuck with rear-wheel drive, or four-wheel drive in the case of the range-topping M240i xDrive.

-It's the latter we've driven so far, and while its big 3.0-litre six-cylinder petrol engine may seem like an old-school choice in a new model, its musical exhaust note can't be matched by rivals.
+While its big 3.0-litre six-cylinder petrol engine may seem like an old-school choice in a new model, the M240i’s musical exhaust note can't be matched by rivals.
 The car feels taut and purposeful from the moment you set off, and early exploration of the engine's ability reveals the sort of addictive acceleration found in small cars with oversized engines.
 With 369bhp it feels a cut above most hot hatchbacks, and can get from 0-62mph in just 4.3 seconds, aided by its four-wheel drive traction.

 There's no sense that the M240i is unruly or lacking in composure but there's almost always more power than you need, and the eight-speed automatic gearbox works smoothly behind the scenes.
 In Comfort mode, the suspension is composed and the new model's increased length and width helps it feel planted and stable.
 If there's a weakness, it's the steering, which feels rather vague and only gets heavier in Sport mode without being any more communicative.

-For the majority of drivers, the lower rungs of the 2 Series Coupe ladder will offer sufficient performance and both ‘lesser’ models come with rear-wheel drive and an automatic gearbox as standard.
+For the majority of drivers, the lower rungs of the 2 Series Coupe ladder will offer sufficient performance, with all ‘lesser’ models coming with rear-wheel drive and an automatic gearbox as standard.
 The petrol 220i is fitted with a 2.0-litre turbo, producing 181bhp, which is enough for a 0-62mph time of 7.5 seconds and a 146mph top speed.
-This sort of performance should make getting up to speed and cruising on the motorway feel perfectly relaxed.
+While this won’t provide the same ‘kick in the back’ feeling as the more-powerful M240i under acceleration, the base car still offers a decent amount of punch, which makes getting up to motorway speeds feel relaxed.

 Interior & comfort